JianGoForIt/YellowFin_Pytorch/README.md

   * We also have users reporting to use regularizer to avoid initial explosions.

+* If you want to use the typical lr-dropping technique after a ceritain number of epochs, or you want to more finely control the learning rate, please use ```set_lr_factor()``` in the YFOptimizer class.
+More details can be found [here](https://github.com/JianGoForIt/YellowFin_Pytorch/blob/master/tuner_utils/yellowfin.py#L22).

 * The default setting will carry out automatic gradient clipping to prevent gradient explosion.
 There are three cases regarding gradient clipping:

   * If you want to manually set threshold to clip the gradient, you can consider using the ```clip_thresh=thresh_on_the_gradient_norm``` argument when initializing the YFOptimizer.